I Fed My Microbes on Christmas Day

 We love traditions in our family.
 Every Christmas my mom always made a Christmas braid which was a giant concoction of cinnamon, nuts, and bread topped with a creamy frosting.
-I kind of changed the recipe with my family and made it from sprouted grains, and this year I decided to break with tradition and make something new.
-My two older kids have moved to California, and we are also in the process of moving there, but I miss them something awful this Christmas so I had to make something new to ease my pain.
-I may not have my whole family under my roof this Christmas, but I do still have my microbes and they’re 100 trillion in numbers, so I decided to focus on feeding them since they’re kind of like my children, too.
+I kind of changed the recipe with my family and made it from sourdough and oranges, and this year I decided to break with tradition and make something new.

+I like treats like everybody else, but I usually make them so I add better ingredients.
+I also take into consideration what my microbes like to eat.
 So what do my personal microbes like to eat?
 Prebiotics, which are mostly fiber.
 My microbes love them, and they add virtually no calories; but my microbes take this fiber, digest it, and make more microbes in my body that grow by leaps and bounds.
-Overall it is the best way to stay healthy by feeding those microbes.
+Overall, the best way to stay healthy is by feeding those microbes.
 The bacteria living inside are essential to your immune system.
 Your gut is host to thousands of bacteria species in a complex ecosystem.
-It's like a vast rainforest thriving and organizing every day of your life, and yes doing it’s thing on Christmas morning - regardless of the day.
+It's like a vast rainforest thriving and organizing every day of your life - and yes doing its thing on Christmas morning - regardless of the day.

 Foods that microbes love

-Here are some of the foods microbes love and the first one is oats!
-A substance in the oats, known as beta glucan, helps these microbes to grow and multiply.1 One study was done on whole grains, and included oats, that followed more than 100,000 people who were questioned on what they ate each day.
-The researchers saw that every one-ounce serving of whole grains (oats or porridge) reduced a person's overall risk of an early death by 5 percent, and their risk of death from heart disease by 9 percent.
+Here are some of the foods microbes love, and the first one is oats!
+A substance in the oats, known as beta-glucan, helps these microbes to grow and multiply.1 One study done on whole grains (including oats) followed more than 100,000 people who were questioned on what they ate each day.
+The researchers saw that every one-ounce serving of whole grains (oats or porridge) reduced a person's overall risk of an early death by five percent, and their risk of death from heart disease by nine percent.
 Published online Jan.
 5, 2015, in JAMA Internal Medicine, they stated, "We saw clear evidence that the more whole grain intake, the lower the mortality rate is," said Dr. Qi Sun, an assistant professor of nutrition at the Harvard School of Public Health.
 "When we looked at risk of death from heart disease, there was an even stronger association."

-The FDA for many years has allowed a health claim for oats products stating: "There is scientific agreement soluble fiber from oat products when added to a low-saturated fat, low-cholesterol diet may help reduce the risk of heart disease."
+For many years, the FDA has allowed a health claim for oat products stating: "There is scientific agreement soluble fiber from oat products when added to a low-saturated fat, low-cholesterol diet may help reduce the risk of heart disease."
 Oats will feed your microbes and make them grow so they can help you with a myriad of health benefits.

 Microbes eat cholesterol

 Feed those microbes because they're the ones that can break down these soluble fibers and use them to create more microbes that prevent disease.
 Did you know that certain microbes eat cholesterol, thereby lowering it throughout the body?
 Good bacteria consume (soluble) fiber in the small intestines and create acids, one of which is called proprionic acid.
 This particular acid reduces production of cholesterol by the liver.
-Another way good microbes bring down cholesterol levels is that as bacteria grow in the intestinal tract, they consume some of the cholesterol that is present, incorporating it into their own cells.
-This means the cholesterol becomes unavailable for absorption from the intestine into the bloodstream, naturally lowering total cholesterol.
+Another way good microbes bring down cholesterol levels is that as bacteria grow in the intestinal tract, they consume some of the cholesterol in the intestines, incorporating it into their own cells.
+This means the cholesterol becomes unavailable for absorption from the intestinal tract into the bloodstream, naturally lowering total cholesterol.